yegorsokolov/MT5/README.md

    2. To experiment with the transformer-based neural network instead run `python train_nn.py`.
       This trains a small transformer on sequences of the same features and saves `model_transformer.pt`.
    3. After either script finishes you will see the resulting model file under the project folder.
+   4. To browse logged runs start `scripts/mlflow_ui.sh` and open `http://localhost:5000` in your browser.
 9. **Copy the EA** –
    1. Open MetaTrader 5 and click **File → Open Data Folder**.
    2. Run `python scripts/setup_terminal.py "<path-to-terminal>"` to automatically place `AdaptiveEA.mq5` and `RealtimeEA.mq5` inside `MQL5/Experts`.